code-423n4/docs/awarding/incentive-model-and-awards/curve-logic.md

 # Curve Logic for QA and Gas Optimization Reports

+This document describes the curve logic for Code4rena audits that started prior to April 30, 2024.
+Recent changes to the awarding rules are not yet reflected here, but will be posted as soon as possible.
+For general information about ranks and award pools for QA and Gas optimization reports, see [Incentive model and awards](https://docs.code4rena.com/awarding/incentive-model-and-awards#ranks-for-qa-and-gas-reports)

+---

 The reports will be graded based on 3 different grades:
 * Grade-a: outstanding report.
 * Grade-b: satisfactory report.